Almazbek Atambayev

 Almazbek Sharshenovich Atambayev (Note: Алмазбек Шаршенович Атамбаев) (born 17 September 1956) is a Kyrgyzstani politician who served as the fourth president of Kyrgyzstan from 2011 to 2017.
 He previously served as the 11th prime minister of Kyrgyzstan from 2010 to 2011, and from 2007 to 2007 and Chairman of the Social Democratic Party of Kyrgyzstan (SDPK) from 1999 to 2011.

 Unlike most elected presidents of the Central Asian countries, Almazbek Atambayev did not try to extend his powers after the term specified by the Constitution and peacefully transferred power, marking the first such precedent in the history of modern Central Asia.
 Under him, the country passed a constitutional reform that strengthened the role of the parliament, and also introduced a biometric election system, carried out with the help of the European Union.

 Personal life

 Almazbek Atambaev was born in 1956 in the northern region of Chüy.
 His father, Sharshen Atambayev, was a veteran of World War II who served with the Red Army on the front lines in Eastern Europe.
 Atambaev received his degree in economics while studying at the Moscow Institute of Management.
 He has four children from his marriage to his first wife Buazhar.
 In 1988 he married his second wife, Raisa, with whom he has six children: daughters Aliya (born 1997), Diana, and Dinara, and sons Seyit, Seytek, and Khadyrbek (born 1993).
 Raisa is an ethnic Tatar, born in Osh.
 She is a doctor.
-His daughther - Aliya Shagieva - is a famous artist in Kyrgyzstan.

 In January 2018, he published a song he authored called "Kyrgyzstan", which was later rewritten by Azerbaijani performer Araz Elses.